 ***WE ARE NOT ACCEPTING APPLICATIONS***

-Sprinkler fitters are pipefitting specialists in fire protection.
-They install, repair, and maintain all types of fixed extinguishing systems.
-While most of this work deals directly with automatic sprinkler systems they also have the skills necessary to install and service a wide variety of other fire protection equipment such as standpipes, carbon dioxide systems, halon systems, foam systems and dry chemical systems.
+Sprinkler Fitters are pipefitting specialists in fire protection.
+They install, inspect, test, repair, and maintain all types of fire extinguishing systems.
+While most of this work deals directly with automatic sprinkler systems they also have the skills necessary to install and service a wide variety of other fire protection equipment such as standpipes, carbon dioxide systems, halon systems, foam systems, fire extinguishers, kitchen hoods and dry chemical systems.